Taliban ambulance bomb kills 95 in Kabul

 The blast comes a week after gunmen attacked the Intercontinental Hotel in Kabul, killing at least 22 people during a 12-hour standoff with security forces.

 Of those killed, 14 were foreign nationals -- including four Americans -- and eight were Afghans, according to the Ministry of Interior.
 Six gunmen were killed by Afghan security forces.
-The Taliban also claimed responsibility for the assault.
+The Taliban also claimed responsibility for that assault.

 ISIS militants on Wednesday attacked the offices of British aid agency Save the Children in the eastern Afghan city of Jalalabad, killing at least four people and injuring dozens.